Nicola-Sergio/mleader/README.md

 estimates optimal pipeline parameters from empirical data, and launches Nextflow pipelines with a generated configuration profile.

-Developed as part of a Master's thesis on adaptive MLOps orchestration for neuroimaging pipelines (FTD — Frontotemporal Dementia).
+Developed as part of a Bachelor's thesis on adaptive MLOps orchestration for neuroimaging pipelines (FTD — Frontotemporal Dementia).

 ---